 Our students learn how to analyse and interpret data in order to make informed choices, with teachers as co-investigators to show them the way.
 By bringing these key subject fields together, students learn how to build bridges between ideas and realisation.

-In 2019, ICS Paris inaugurated its Fab Lab allowing our students access to a 3D printer and laser cutter as part of their Design & Technology course in the middle school.
+In 2019, our international school ICS Paris inaugurated its Fab Lab allowing our students access to a 3D printer and laser cutter as part of their Design & Technology course in the international middle school.
 In the same year, we launched our one-to-one iPad programme from Grades 5-9.
 Students use their iPads in lessons when needed, have access to digital copies of many of their books, and are able to continue and expand their learning while at home.
-Additionally, all of our students have access to interactive whiteboards which are present in our classrooms from Nursery to IB.
+Additionally, all of our students have access to interactive whiteboards which are present in our classrooms from Nursery school to International Baccalaureate Diploma (IBDP).

 Design Technology lessons take place in our newly-equipped Fab Lab dedicated for students from Grade 6 to Grade 9, where they can showcase their creative thinking and their ability to innovate.